cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 > meeting a few times

 I see myself as someone who enjoys working with others and leading teams.
-I want to be th ebest I can and I expect other people to work hard along with me.
+I want to be the best I can and I expect other people to work hard along with me.
 I value being able to learn from amazing people and finding new problems to solve.
 This drive to push myself to learn as much as I can and solve the hardest problems is what got me to this point; now I feel like a superhero.
 I haven't gone to space yet, but I think my 10 year old self would be proud of where I am now.

 <p class="dinkus" />

-@@pic from telescopes@@

-@@as a teacher, need to delegate to get buy-in@@

 @@TODO backfill a few more references to assessments and such@@

-@@Don't wait for the perfect opportunity, figure out how to make opportunities work for you and move you in the right direction@@

-@@Talked to Kay years later "how did you do it?"
-Never stopped learning@@

-@@history of conquering a problem and looking for new opportunities@@

 [^1]: To be fair, some official responsibilities like coaching a team or leading
     the marching band do come with a small stipend at most schools, but it isn't